-The Committee acts to create a platform for stallholders to reach and connect with our community.
+The subcommittee acts to create a platform for stallholders to reach and connect with our community.
 Stallholders are expected to support the development of the market and its customer base by attending regularly and supplying the market with a regular and consistent supply.

 EMERGENCY PROCEDURES